 The BizComm Coaches offer consultations for any College of Business student or faculty member.
-This service helps individuals improve as communicators by offering advice for:
+This service helps individuals improve as communicators by providing advice for:

 - Writing (at any stage of the process)